 WEATHER REPORT

-We expect increasing clouds today, with a high around 40°.
-Tonight is predicted to be mostly cloudy, with a low temperature in the low 20s.
-Cloudy skies are in the forecast for tomorrow, with a high temperature in the low 30s.
+We expect increasing clouds today, with a high in the mid 50s.
+Tonight is predicted to bring cloudy skies, with a low temperature in the mid 30s.
+Cloudy skies are in the forecast for tomorrow, with a high temperature in the low 50s.

 How does the lake freeze?